 Like the other banks we’ve listed, Synchrony’s CD has an early withdrawal penalty.
 But it’s more transparent upfront about how to calculate it.
 For example, on a one-year CD, the penalty is 90 days of simple interest at the current rate on your account.

-The retail banking arm of one of the biggest investment banks in the world, Marcus offers impressive CD rates, specifically 1.80% APY with a 12-month term.
+The retail banking arm of one of the biggest investment banks in the world, Marcus offers impressive CD rates of up to 3.15 APY.
 The minimum deposit is just $500,

 making it more accessible to people who don’t have a lot of cash lying around.